koonamatata/LinuxUsenetStreamer/README.md

 # Installation Instructions

-1. Download the script onto your system into a directory of your choice (assuming the current working directory or home "~/" here; you can find the downloadable script file under "Releases") or create a new file there and copy-paste the code (from the "Files" section) into it:
+1. Download the script onto your system into a directory of your choice (assuming the current working directory or home "~/" here; you can find the downloadable script file under "Releases") or create a new file there and copy-paste the code (from the "<> Code"/"Files" section) into it:

 nano UsenetStreamerLite.sh